D2KLab/CityMUS/spotify_api/README.md

 # Get Spotify Songs
 To link the doremus id works with real songs, we are trying to use both Youtube and Spotify API.
-We wrote a script that should run for about 30 hours to link Soptify tracks with Doremus works.
+We wrote a script that should run for about 30 hours to link Sotify tracks with Doremus works.

 ## Before all, it's necessary to install Python 2.7.13 (not the version 3) and the library spotipy go here
 ### 1) To download Python  2.7.13 go here: https://www.python.org/downloads/
 ### 2) To install the library you can:
-a) Install pip typing on the command line:
+* Install pip typing on the command line:
 ```
 python get-pip.py
 ```
-b) Add the library spotipy typing:
+* Add the library spotipy typing:
 ```
 pip install spotipy
 ```